cloudmesh/classes/_sources/lesson/devops/hadoop.rst.txt

     $ cm cluster list
     cluster-001

-Using ``cm cluster node [NAME]``, we can also see the nodes of the cluster along with their assigned floating IPs of the cluster:
+Using ``cm cluster nodes [NAME]``, we can also see the nodes of the cluster along with their assigned floating IPs of the cluster:

   ::